dbt/dbt-git-utils/README.md

 trailed by a number in parens which is the number of commits by which it trails the baseline.

+This is a great thing to run in a dedicated terminal under `watch(1)` or something similar.

 ## git-smash

 Stomps on the current commit metadata date and author (plus whatever